World Reacts to Donald Trump, First Lady Melania Trump Coronavirus Diagnosis

 — Imran Khan (@ImranKhanPTI) October 2, 2020

-So too the Israeli Minister of Health Yuli Edelstein offered his thoughts and encouragement:
+So too the Israeli Minister of Health Yuli Edelstein:

 I wish a complete and speedy recovery to President @realDonaldTrump and First Lady Melania Trump @FLOTUS from COVID-19.